How to Perform the Lat Pulldown Behind the Neck

 Tip #2 - Attach Yourself to the BarClick here to order Versa Gripps.

 This exercise isn't about training your grip strength, form is far more important.
 Try grabbing the bar with your thumbs going over the bar in the same direction as your fingers or completely off the bar.

-Don't jerk the bar down, rock for momentum, or allow the weight to shoot up too quickly.
-No one will ever ask how much your Lat pull down behind the neck max is, this exercise is best utilized with 10-15 rep sets and plenty of time under tension on the muscles.
-Use moderate weight that can be kept under control
+don't jerk the bar down, rock for momentum, or allow the weight to shoot up too quickly.
+No one will ever ask how much your Lat pulldown behind the neck max is, this exercise is best utilized with 10-15 rep sets and plenty of time under tension on the muscles.
+Use a moderate weight that can be kept under control

 Properly executed, lat pulldowns behind the neck offer an additional tool in your back building arsenal.
 Applying these simple tips allow you to perform the exercise safely while you decide if you will be adding it to your program.
 Give it a try the next time you sit in a lat pulldown machine.